-I couldn’t begin to honestly give you a number until I know what you want—unless I’m just trying to reel you in with an artificially low number.
-We don’t buy our cars by the pound or our clothes by the thread.
+A builder couldn't begin to honestly give you a number until he or she knows exactly what you want.
+We don't buy our cars by the pound or our clothes by the thread.
 Why use a commodity price like price per square foot for something as dear to us as our forever home?
 Commodity pricing works for corn and potatoes—but for your home?

 Seek out a builder who listens first, before giving you an unfounded price per square foot quote or shoving a ten-page list of included features in your face.
 Who cares what the builder thinks should go into your home?
 Shouldn't that be your choice?
 Structural items aside, what goes into your house should ultimately be your decision.

 Be wary of the builder who has a ready answer for "how much are your homes per square foot"?
 Whatever the number is, there's no way it can be based on the vision you have in your mind.
 How can it be?

 Look for a builder who is committed to your needs and wants and to staying within your budget.

 Stock plans and generic lists of included features usually don't cut it for families who want to make sure they're maximizing their budget.